-COM 396 Social Media

-Students will be introduced to the basics of social media with a practical application.
+COM 395 Publication Workshop (3) A hands-on focus of the production of printed and electronic publications like magazines, zines, and newspapers.
+Students conduct market research, curate and edit content, create editorial illustrations, practice photojournalism, and design publications with an emphasis in page-layout.
+COM 396 Social Media (3) Students will be introduced to the basics of social media with a practical application.
 This course will focus on content creation, aggregation, engagement and analytics.
 The course will examine communication theory as it applies to social media, journalism principles, and advertising and marketing applications.
 Students will be required to create and maintain social media accounts and a WordPress blog.
 Students will study several platforms including Facebook, Twitter, Instagram, YouTube, Pinterest and LinkedIn.
 Students will gain a working knowledge of social media best practices and develop an ethical framework for content dissemination.

-COM 480/481 Practicum/Internship (1-3)

-On-the-job training in the media professions, preferably in the area of the student's major interest - reporting, editing, photography, advertising, public relations, electronic communication - at a newspaper, radio station, television station, news bureau, public relations agency, advertising agency or other communication operation.
+COM 480/481 Practicum/Internship (1-3) On-the-job training in the media professions, preferably in the area of the student's major interest - reporting, editing, photography, advertising, public relations, electronic communication - at a newspaper, radio station, television station, news bureau, public relations agency, advertising agency or other communication operation.
 At the same time, it is a university course carrying academic credit and culminating in a letter grade.
 Approval of the internship coordinator should be obtained before applying for an internship.
 Prerequisites: 9 hours of COM courses.

-COM 497 (W) Senior Seminar (3)

-Theory, literature and research methodologies of interpersonal, print, persuasive and electronic communication.
+COM 497 W: Senior Seminar (3) Theory, literature and research methodologies of interpersonal, print, persuasive and electronic communication.
 Includes content analysis, survey research, historiography and focus groups.
 Theorybased applied project or senior thesis.
 Prerequisite: senior standing.